 |Audience Engagement (The richness of content – visual, mode of delivery and the accessibility)||High – Rich push notifications offer image/GIF based content, delivered directly in the user’s screen, very easily accessible||Medium – (mostly for local businesses) Only text-based content, delivered to the user’s inbox, easily accessible||Medium – (with links) Rich content offering, delivered to the user’s inbox, accessibility is average|

 |Spam rate (Higher the rate is, the lesser is the visibility for your audience)||Low||High (close to 70%)||High (close to 70%)|

 |Susceptibility to malware||Low||Low||High|

 A Brief History

-Rich notifications and call-to-action buttons were introduced by Google in 2013, allowing the developers to integrate enhanced features for Android push notifications.
+Rich notifications and call-to-action buttons were introduced by Google in 2013, allowing the developers and best push notification services providers to integrate enhanced features for Android push notifications.

 Industries that use push notifications

 They are the most preferred marketing automation channel, mainly used for promotions, re-engagement and client retentions across diverse industries.